CSkylarL/MSofRNAITH/README.md

 ##  RNA-ITH

-For more details, please read our manuscript: [Multiregional transcriptomic profiling provides improved prognostic insight in localized non-small cell lung cancer.](link)
+For more details, please read our manuscript: [Multiregional transcriptomic profiling provides improved prognostic insight in localized non-small cell lung cancer](https://www.nature.com/articles/s41698-024-00680-0)

 ## Citation
 Those codes, signatures, and our methods to integrate RNA-ITH in prognostic models are intended for research use only.

 If you use them in your publication, please cite the paper:

-Li, C. et al. Multiregional transcriptomic profiling provides improved prognostic insight in localized non-small cell lung cancer. npj Precision Oncology (In press).
+Li, C. et al. Multiregional transcriptomic profiling provides improved prognostic insight in localized non-small cell lung cancer. npj Precision Oncology.
+2024 Oct 5;8(1):225.